 This is a story about the early origins of Andy's Dandys and a mother's love for her son.

 In fact, I think we all probably stared blankly at her for a good ten seconds and then went about our business doing whatever we'd been doing prior.
 A dog treat company?
 It's true that Andrew loved testing out recipes with her in the kitchen.
-They'd gone on several baking kicks that involved very fancy and delicious cupcakes, to the benefit and sheer delight of everyone in the family.
-And it's true that Rosie, our family dog at the time, seemed to view Andrew as her master more than anyone else in the family.
+They'd gone on several baking kicks that involved very fancy and delicious cupcakes, to the gustatory delight of everyone in the family.
+And it's true that Rosie, our dog at the time, seemed to view Andrew as her master more than anyone else in the family.
 He gave her tons of love and attention, and well, we all know how dogs are.
 But: a dog treat company?
 Really?
 Still, my mother was determined.
 BOY was she determined.
-And a determined mother is a force not to be reckoned with; I have come to understand this since having two children of my own.
+And a determined mother is a force to be reckoned with; I have come to understand this since having two children of my own.

 In a matter of weeks, she and Andrew had turned our family's home kitchen into a full time dog biscuit recipe laboratory.
 It constantly smelled of baking dog biscuits.
 Dog biscuit ingredients were stacked in bins in her sewing room, which neighbored the kitchen, and which had been completely overtaken by the endeavor as well.
 Bins stacked high with dry ingredients on one side of the room, more bins stacked high with baked treats on the other side of the room.
 My poor father would occasionally venture in there and attempt to maneuver his way to the closet to retrieve wrapping paper or some other odds and ends, only to return moments later emptyhanded having abandoned his mission due to the "barricade of dog biscuits."
 Rosie, on the other hand, was ecstatic.